wyatt8740/3DNUS/README.txt

 ====NOTE TO OS X USERS:====
-It should also successfully run on Mac OS X via Mono, although you will need to compile your own `make_cdn_cia` binaries (probably `make_cdn_cia64` on a modern install).
-Linux Intel binaries are included because I have a system to compile them from, as is a Windows 32-bit x86 binary (which will also work on x86_64).

 As of 31 July 2017, I have compiled a Mac OS X binary that *SHOULD* work on 32-bit or 64-bit Intel-based systems running at least OS X 10.5 (Leopard).
 I have only been able to test it in 10.8 (Mountain Lion), however, so if you